-Welsh Turbot, Laver puree and Potato wrapped Langoustine
+Welsh Turbot, Laver

-Welsh Turbot, Laver puree and Potato wrapped Langoustine
+puree and Potato wrapped Langoustine

 For the Turbot:

-2 x 150g fillet of welsh turbot, skin attached, bones removed
+2 x 150g fillet of welsh turbot, skin attached, bones

 2tbsp olive oil